Skip to content

 I do not recommend it.
 Although there are no studies demonstrating adverse effects of hyaluronic acid during pregnancy or breastfeeding, for precaution and medical ethics, I prefer to wait until after breastfeeding is complete to perform the procedure.

 If you have made it this far, it is because you are seriously considering facial fillers.
 The next step is simple: schedule a consultation with me.
-My team is ready to assist you, answer your questions, and find the best time for your evaluation.
+My team is ready to help you, answer your questions, and find the best time for your appointment.

 Rua Engenheiro Omar Rupp, 186